julianlk522/FITM/README.md

     1. top.astro cat search
         -add option in handler for omitted cats
-            -(that way it can keep giving new recommendations without repeats) -make period a dropdown list so it can be selected then paired with cats
+            -(that way it can keep giving new recommendations without repeats)
     2. output non-2xx responses to log file

 ### Features